wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 <form action="/posts" method="post" class="login-form">
 ```

 When a form helper creates more than one HTML element you can typically pass in extra arguments to be set on that element as well.
 One common example of this is when you need to set a `class` for a `label` element; you can do so by passing in `labelClass="class-name"`.
-CFWheels will detect that your argument starts with "label" and assume it should go on the `label` element and not the `input` element (or whatever "main" element the form helper creates).
+Wheels will detect that your argument starts with "label" and assume it should go on the `label` element and not the `input` element (or whatever "main" element the form helper creates).
 This means you could also pass in `labelId="my-id"` to set the `id` on the `label` for example.

 ### Boolean Attributes

 HTML includes many boolean attributes like `novalidate`, `disabled`, `required`, etc.

-If you want for a CFWheels view helper to render one of these attributes, just pass the name of the attribute as an extra argument, set it to `true`, and CFWheels will include the boolean attribute:
+If you want for a Wheels view helper to render one of these attributes, just pass the name of the attribute as an extra argument, set it to `true`, and Wheels will include the boolean attribute:

 ```html
 #textField(objectName="post", property="title", required=true)#